mrazomej/phd/src/chapter_05/section_03_model.md

 upper and lower bounds of the 95$^\text{th}$ percentile of the parameter value distributions.
-The Python code [(`ch5_fig02.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS02.py) used to generate this figure can be found on the original paper [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap)](ch5_fig02){#fig:ch5_fig02 short-caption="MCMC posterior distribution."}
+The Python code [(`ch5_fig02.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS02.py) used to generate this figure can be found on the original paper's [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap)](ch5_fig02){#fig:ch5_fig02 short-caption="MCMC posterior distribution"}

 The inferred values $k^{(p)}_{\text{on}} = 4.3^{+1}_{-0.3}$,
 $k^{(p)}_{\text{off}} = 18.8^{+120}_{-10}$ and $r_m = 103.8^{+423}_{-37}$ are